Giving children without parental care a home in Cameroon

 His SOS mother said: “He helps his SOS sister in the evening to study, when she cannot read a word or text.”

-Stephen relates well with his biological siblings.
+Stephen relates well to his biological siblings.

 “I live well with Stephen.
-We like to play together and I tell him stories about animals.
-I help him do his homework and he makes me happy when he is among the best six pupils in his class,” explained his 11-year-old biological brother, Ernest*
+We like to play together, and I tell him stories about animals.
+I help him do his homework, and he makes me happy when he is among the best six pupils in his class,” explained his 11-year-old biological brother, Ernest*

 His biological sister, Irène*, aged 13, described her younger brother as handsome, wise and clean.